davidlougheed/strkit/README.md

   --flank-size 70 \  # Size of the flanking region to use on either side of a region to properly anchor reads
 ```

-Slow performance can result from running `stronger call` or `stronger re-call` on a system with OpenMP,
+Slow performance can result from running `strkit call` or `strkit re-call` on a system with OpenMP,
 due to a misguided  attempt at multithreading under the hood somewhere in Numpy/Scipy (which doesn't work
 here due to  repeated initializations of the Gaussian mixture model.)
 To fix this, set the following
 environment variable before running: